Tommy356/etConnect-Demo/README.md

 Compile & Run:
 --------------
 Just check out the complete project and compile it.
 To make most use of it, you'll require at least two devices (one of may be simulated in iOS simulator).
-I tried to keep the project as simple as possible and the sourcesd are well documented; however, at a first glance you might walk through the following classes:
+I tried to keep the project as simple as possible and the sources are well documented; however, at a first glance you might walk through the following classes:

 <b>ESAppDelegate:</b></br>